CloudyOverhead/velocity-model-building-using-transfer-learning/README.md

 ## Reproducing the figures

 To generate the figures, use the following command, which will produce the predictions on the test examples as well.
-If you have downloaded the files from [Dataverse](), use the `--no-inference` option.

 ```python vmbtl/postprocess```